enonic/old-xp-doc/doc/appendix/troubleshooting.rst

 The boot log will also output the version of Java that was actually used.

-If the Java version does not match your expected version, make sure that ``JAVA_HOME`` is set correctly.
+If the Java version does not match your expected version, make sure that the ``JAVA_HOME`` environment variable is set correctly.
 For OS X and Linux users - execute the following in your command line::

   export JAVA_HOME=`/usr/libexec/java_home -v 1.8`